The following post is from Laura of I’m an Organizing Junkie:

 I’ve seen many summer activity lists and suggestions floating around the internet over the last month.
 What I haven’t seen on any of those lists however is an activity that is not only fun and exciting but will also teach your children valuable life skills while transforming your cluttered home into a lighter more organized one at the same time.

 Now I’m sure you’ve guessed by now that the activity I’m talking about is organizing but before you start throwing tomatoes at me, hear me out.
-I’m a huge advocate of teaching the skill of organizing (and decision making) at a young age and there is no better way to do that than by having them come along side of you to learn.
+I’m a huge advocate of teaching the skill of organizing (and decision making) at a young age and there is no better way to do that than by having them come alongside you to learn.

 Contrary to popular belief though this process doesn’t have to be painful and can in fact be quite fun for all involved.
 It’s all in the attitude presented to them and not making it seem like work.